edinpark01/FlaskTutorial/README.md

 The code for each blueprint will go in a separate module.

 Since the blog needs to know about authentication, you will write the authentication one first.

+###### The First View: Register
+When the user visits the /auth/register URL, the register view will:
+1. Return HTML with a form for them to fill out.
+2. Once submitted it will validate the input and:
+* Show the form again with an error message OR
+* Create the new user and go to the login page

+For now you will just write the view code.